rmsrosa/WebsiteGen/website/blog/2021/02/time_ave_bounds_vanderpol_in_Julia.md

 This example is addressed in details in [Fantuzzi, Goluskin, Huang, and Chernyshenko (2016)](https://epubs.siam.org/doi/abs/10.1137/15M1053347).
 My main motivation is to visualize the auxiliary function that yields the optimal bound via SoS.
 That is the main reason to choose a two-dimensional system.

 That bound depends on the chosen degree $m$ for the auxiliary function appearing in the SoS method.
-Here are the results for two values of $m$:
+Here are the results for specific values of $m$:

-\textoutput{sosvdpVplotsb}
+\textoutput{sosvdpVplots}

 We discuss, below, the details leading to these result and how to appreciate the plots above.
 (Notice you can rotate, pan and zoom the previous and subsequent images!)